aeteredge/welcome_to_aeteredge/Payout/binance/README.md

 # 📄 Payload for `payout-invoice` (BinancePay - USD)

-This document outlines the structure and required fields for the `payout-invoice` payload using the `binancepay_usd` service, which supports **USD payouts using BinancePay**.
+This document outlines the structure and required fields for the `payout-invoices` payload using the `binancepay_usd` service, which supports **USD payouts using BinancePay**.

 ---